Introduction: Everest base camp short trek

 For rescue, the helicopter charges $5500 for chartering it from Everest Region to Kathmandu.
 Then, from the airport, the trekkers are taken to the hospital in an ambulance, and the doctors and nurses take over from there.
 The patient is kept in the hospital for observation and treatment and is discharged when the hospital gives discharge clearance.

-Is a short trek to Everest Base Camp safe?
+Is Everest base camp short trek safe?

 Short trek to Everest Base Camp can be safe if proper precautions are taken.
 However, it's important to recognize that there are inherent risks associated with trekking at high altitudes, even on a shorter route.
 Here are some tips from Holiday Planner Nepal to ensure your safety: